-“Middle children are expected to not be a baby any more once a new baby comes along, yet they don’t get attention for achievement nor attention for being youthful, so often they feel low they have no place in the family,” says Krawiec.
+"Middle children are expected to not be a baby any more once a new baby comes along, yet they don't get attention for achievement nor attention for being youthful," says Krawiec.

 Youngest children are coddled.

-No matter how old they get, many parents will always see their youngest as a baby.
-And as their last opportunity to raise a child, many parents will treat their youngest with kid gloves, often allowing them benefits: they’ll be allowed to live at home longer, or will receive help with bills through their early 20s.
+No matter how old they get, many parents will always see their youngest as a baby—in other words, their last opportunity to raise a child.

 Middle children have a hard time finding their place.